yajirobee/logs/_posts/2024-03-13-study_aws_aurora_serverless_v2.md

   - Note that we usually use DataDog for monitoring and these CloudWatch metrics are available too.
 However, the granularity of metrics is 1 minutes on DataDog even though those metrics are calculated every second.
 On CloudWatch dashboard, you can see those metrics in 1 second resolution.
 - Monitor `shared_buffers` change on PostgreSQL session
   - We cannot directly check actual vCPUs and available memory size on DB when ACU was updated.
 I tried to observe change of available resources by `shared_buffers` because dynamically changes by scale up/down.
-  - It was monitored like
+  - It was monitored like as follows

 ```psql
 postgres=# \x
 Expanded display is on.